Monomorphic epitheliotropic intestinal T-cell lymphoma

 • PEG-asparaginase has been considered as option[4]

-Individual Region Genomic Gain / Loss / LOH
+Individual Region Genomic Gain/Loss/LOH

-Put your text here and fill in the table (Instructions: Includes aberrations not involving gene fusions.
-Can include references in the table.
-Can refer to CGC workgroup tables as linked on the homepage if applicable.)
+Put your text here and fill in the table (Instructions: Includes aberrations not involving gene rearrangements.
+Details on clinical significance such as prognosis and other important information can be provided in the notes section.
+Can refer to CGC workgroup tables as linked on the homepage if applicable.
+Please include references throughout the table.
+Do not delete the table.)

 7